Honda CR-V (sixth generation): New Zealand

+The sixth-generation CR-V went on sale in New Zealand in October 2023, with three variants: Sport AWD, Sport 7 (7-seater), and RS.
+It is powered by either a 1.5-liter turbocharged petrol engine, or the 2.0-litre e:HEV hybrid powertrain exclusive for the range-topper RS.
+In February 2026, the CR-V line-up in New Zealand was updated and the 2026 model year CR-V is available with four variants: X 2WD Petrol, L AWD Petrol, Hybrid X, and Hybrid RS AWD.

 South Africa

 The sixth-generation CR-V was launched in South Africa on 9 February 2024, in two trim levels: Executive and Exclusive, powered by a 1.5-litre turbocharged petrol engine.
 Both trims come in 7-seater configuration.

 Southeast Asia

 Brunei

-In Brunei, the sixth-generation CR-V was launched on 24 August 2023.
-It is available in a single variant which is powered with a 1.5L Turbo mated to a CVT and Honda Sensing becomes standard.
+The sixth-generation CR-V was launched in Brunei on 24 August 2023.
+It is available in the sole grade which is powered by a 1.5-litre turbocharged petrol engine and Honda Sensing becomes standard.

 Indonesia

 The sixth-generation CR-V was launched at the 30th Gaikindo Indonesia International Auto Show on 10 August 2023.
-It is available in two trim levels: 1.5 Turbo and 2.0 RS e:HEV.
+It is available with two grades: 1.5 Turbo and 2.0 RS e:HEV.
 Unlike previous models, this generation is imported from Thailand instead of being assembled locally.
+In February 2026, the entry-level e:HEV hybrid variant was introduced at the 33rd Indonesia International Motor Show and the 1.5-litre turbocharged petrol engine was discontinued, therefore the CR-V line-up became hybrid-only in Indonesia.

 Malaysia

-The sixth-generation CR-V was launched in Malaysia on 14 December 2023, in three variants: S, E and V AWD, powered by a 1.5-litre turbocharged petrol engine.
-Additionally, the 2.0 e:HEV RS variant was released a month later.
-Honda Sensing is standard for all variants.
-As the eleventh generation Honda Accord is not entering the Malaysian market, the CR-V becomes the flagship product of Honda in the market.
+The sixth-generation CR-V was launched in Malaysia on 14 December 2023, with three grades: S, E and V AWD, powered by a 1.5-litre turbocharged petrol engine.
+Additionally, the 2.0 e:HEV RS variant was released a month later on 11 January 2024.
+Honda Sensing is standard for all grades.
+As the eleventh generation Honda Accord is not entering the Malaysian market, the CR-V became the flagship product of Honda in the market.
 On 6 November 2024, a proactive product update was issued to CR-V models manufactured in 2024 that may cause potential issues with the Electric Power Steering gearbox.

+In March 2026, the e:HEV E grade was introduced to replace the Turbo E and also became the entry-level variant, hence the discontinuation of the S grade.